 If Eclectic Foundations sounds good to you, but your child's abilities seem below or above Level B, try out another level.
 You can read about which level might be appropriate at the Eclectic Foundations website.

-notes: "After our current inventory sells, we will be using a different publisher.
+If you are interested in hardcopy Eclectic Foundations curriculum, don't dally before getting it.
+The website notes: "After our current inventory sells, we will be using a different publisher.
 Unfortunately, this will mean a price increase of our products.
 Teacher's guides will increase to $15, and student workbooks will increase to $32."

 To preview the first four weeks of the curriculum, print out phonics sheets and word cards, or look at Scope and Sequence, find links to pdfs here.

-Eclectic Foundations on Facebook
+Find Eclectic Foundations on Facebook.

-Eighty Homeschool Review Crew families reviewed either Eclectic Foundations Language Arts Level A, Level B, or Level C. See what each family thought of this easy-to-implement, old-fashioned curriculum
+Eighty Homeschool Review Crew families reviewed either Eclectic Foundations Language Arts Level A, Level B, or Level C. See what each family thought of this easy-to-implement, old-fashioned curriculum.